 The three successful finalists will receive funding towards their post secondary goals from the Dillon Thomas Budd Youth Scholarship - $1,000 for the award recipient and $500 for each of the two finalists.

 Sponsored by the Thomas Alan Budd Foundation.

-2016 Young Male of the Year Award Recipient
+2018 Young Male Volunteer of the Year Award Recipient

 Award Sponsored by:

 - 2011 - Terry Lee

 - 2007 - Ori Powell